urgas9/tree-bracket-representation/README.md

 ## Requirements

 Each language should add support for the following function:
-* `parse`: parses a bracket tree string representation to an internal object structure
+* object constructor: parses a bracket tree string representation to an internal object structure and stores initial bracket tree string
 * `toBracketRepresentation`: converts the internal object structure back to bracket tree string representation

 For each language there should also be: